Skip to main content Skip to navigation

 Obviously ppt-style presentations can work, but students' experience suggests that, more often than not, they do not.
 Staff using, or planning to use, prepared slides, should pay particular attention to avoiding the pitfalls listed above.
 If in doubt, they should avoid this approach altogether (or only use prepared slides for difficult/complicated images) and use the visualiser/blackboard/tablet to explain the important ideas.

-Whiteboards can also be problematic particularly in large rooms.
+Whiteboards can be problematic particularly in large rooms.
 White backgrounds are thought to disadvantage students with dyslexia.
 Pens deteriorate during lectures.
-This may not be as apparent to the lecturer as it is to students.
+This may not be as apparent to the lecturer as it is to the students.